AmirMasnavi/Industrial-Production-Simulator/BDDAD/SqlCode.md

 -- USBD08: As a Plant Floor Manager, I want to know the different operations the factory supports.

 SELECT
-    OPID,                    -- Retrieve the unique identifier for each operation Description              -- Retrieve a description of each operation for easy identification FROM
+    OPID,                    -- Retrieve the unique identifier for each operationTest Description              -- Retrieve a description of each operationTest for easy identification FROM
     Operation                -- Access the Operation table, which lists all available operations ORDER BY